 Summer programs instructors at residential sites are responsible for teaching an appropriately challenging and rigorous course to approximately 15-18 highly able students (12-14 in Young Students classes).
-Instructors' core responsibilities are to plan and conduct their classes and labs within our guidelines, to monitor the progress of each of their students, and to supervise an instructional assistant.
+Instructors' core responsibilities are to plan and conduct their classes and labs within our guidelines, to monitor and evaluate the progress of each of their students, and to supervise an instructional assistant.

 If you have questions about summer employment with CTY, write to us at firstname.lastname@example.org or call 410-735-6185.